episensor/app-framework/README.md

 ---

-Built with ❤️ for structured, opinionated desktop application development
+Built with ❤️ by EpiSensor